 Not all seats performed equally on ease-of-use, and so if you emerged from Step 1 above with a handful of car seats on your short list, take a look at our ease-of-use ratings to narrow down further.

-The top performers for ease of use, the Doona, Recaro Performance Coupe, and Evenflo Embrace seats, offered impressive performance with 8 of 10 scores, but were relatively weak in other areas, finishing below average in overall performance.
+The top performers for ease of use, the Doona, and Recaro Performance Coupe seats, offered impressive performance with 8 of 10 scores, but were relatively weak in other areas, finishing below average in overall performance.

 We'd suggest you look to the 2nd place finishers instead because on the whole they also ranked well.
 Three seats tied with 7 of 10, that all performed well across the board: the Chicco Keyfit 30, Chicco Fit2, Baby Jogger Go, UPPAbaby Mesa, and Peg Perego Primo Viaggio 4-35.